godotengine/godot-docs/tutorials/3d/shader_materials.rst

 Introduction
 ------------

-For the most common cases, [[Fixed Material]] are enough to create the desired textures or look and feel.
+For the most common cases, :ref:`doc_fixed_materials` are enough to create the desired textures or look and feel.
 Shader materials are a step beyond that adds a huge amount of flexibility.
 With them, it is possible to: